KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 ---

 The `index.theme` file is responsible for storing the information about the custom theme.
 In this tutorial, we are calling it `KoolKursors`.
-The minimal structre for the `index.theme` file is the one as follows:
+The minimal structure for the `index.theme` file is the one as follows:

 ```theme
 [Icon Theme]